Positive COVID-19 test announced, case count remains at eight

 Staff Writer

-On June 12, San Juan Basin Public Health (SJBPH) and Pagosa Springs Medical Center (PSMC) confirmed that an individual tested positive for COVID-19.
+On June 12, San Juan Basin Public Health (SJBPH) and Pagosa Springs Medical Center (PSMC) confirmed that an individual tested positive for COVID-19, but the positive will not be counted in Archuleta County’s totals.

 That patient, PSMC Chief Administrative Officer Ann Bruzzese reported to The SUN in an email, “is in isolation and SJBPH is conducting contact tracing to quarantine and educate any individuals who may have been exposed.”